 In 2013, two years prior to the adoption of the UN’s Sustainable Development Goals (SDGs), the World Bank launched its Universal Financial Access (UFA) program.
 UFA was a necessary precursor to the SDGs simply because, without inclusive finance and growth, the 17 Global Goals would remain lofty and unattainable.

-Mirroring this development reality, the Bill & Melinda Gates Foundation took a strategic approach to empowering the poorest of the poor.
+Mirroring this development reality, the Bill & Melinda Gates Foundation took a strategic approach to empower the poorest of the poor.
 Reducing wealth disparities begins by removing social, regulatory, and technological barriers to financial inclusion.
 Over the last several years, the Gates Foundation has made significant contributions to achieve this objective.

 Why is the provision of financial services for the poor important to the Bill & Melinda Gates Foundation?